Schnazey/Pool-Ball-Detection-AI-.Net/README.md

 # Pool Ball Detection AI .Net

+This is a work in progress.
 My goal is to make this as generic as possible so it can handle any type of AI interations, whether it be images, files, or even a small chatbot.

-This is a work in progress and is the result of 9 hours of work, be kind.
 My video card is ancient, but still gives me 8 fps with this software.

 My Hardware: